mh-rafi/iotapi/readme.md

         "Distance": 20
     }

-### GET api/confirm/table_name/?path=/home/pi/path/to/sqlitefile.sqlite
+### Delete all values from "table_name" and create new table "table_name_backup".
-Delete all values from table and create new table "table_name_backup".
+GET api/confirm/table_name/?path=/home/pi/path/to/sqlitefile.sqlite

-NB: if path is not provide server will use /data/SeradexTracker.sqlite in project folder.
+### NB: if path is not provide server will use /data/SeradexTracker.sqlite in project folder.